galasa-dev/cli/docs/generated/errors-list.md

 - GAL1033E: Invalid select quoted regex '{}'.
 Reason is {}
 - GAL1034E: Class '{}' is not format 'bundle/class'
 - GAL1035E: Class '{}' is not format.
 Name is blank
 - GAL1036E: File '{}' exists.
-Use the --force flag to over-write it.
+Use the --force flag to overwrite it.
 - GAL1037E: Invalid Java package name '{}' should not contain the '{}' character.
 - GAL1038E: Invalid Java package name '{}' should not start with the '{}' character.
 - GAL1039E: Invalid Java package name '{}' should not end with the '{}' character.